 The University of St Andrews Hockey Club has delivered hockey to over 200 children in North East Fife in the past 2 years.

 The University Hockey Club has partnered with Madras HC to deliver hockey to children across North East Fife on a Saturday morning as part of an initiative to get more children active and engaged within a great team sport.
-With fantastic facilities and enthusiastic student coaches leading sessions children are in great hands.
+With fantastic facilities and enthusiastic student coaches leading the sessions, the children are in great hands.

-We are now into our 3rd year of the programme and we are still looking to develop the programme further than mass participation so that children taking part in the programme can take part in sport for life.
+We are now into our 5th year of the programme and continually looking to develop it further.
+We aim to provide a structure whereby the children taking part in the programme can take part in sport for life.
 We try to keep the cost of the programme to be as minimal a barrier for any participants as possible so that everyone can enjoy the benefits of sport and activity at a young age.

 We are always looking for ways to support anyone with a disadvantage and as such can support these individuals to enjoy the programme, if you know of anyone that might benefit from a place on our Saturday morning Hockey Programme then please get in touch with our Director of Hockey, Jamie Carnegie, on [email protected]

-The reason we can keep the cost of the programme as minimal compared to many other sports is that the coaches who deliver are University and schools students who are also developing themselves as leaders and coaches.
-We support individuals through coaching qualifications so that they can gain confidence through sport which can then transfer into their day to day life.
+The reason we can keep the cost of the programme minimal compared to many other sports is because the coaches are volunteers from the University and schools, who are also working to develop themselves as leaders and coaches.
+We support individuals by providing coaching courses to gain qualifications which allows them to become more confident and experienced coaches.
+Our outreach programme creates accessible coaching for enthusiastic children whilst providing students with vastly transferable skills.

-The University Hockey Club continues to work within the community and actively delivers sessions for Madras College on Thursday evenings during term time.
-Members of the University club additionally deliver sessions regularly across North East Fife Primary Schools so that we can promote and improve the Hockey within the region, this involves the running of a Primary school festival that is open to schools from the Waid, Bell Baxter and Madras clusters.
+The University Hockey Club continues to work within the community and have established a self-sufficient programme for Madras College Girls on Thursday evenings.
+Members of the University club additionally deliver sessions regularly across North East Fife Primary Schools so that we can promote and improve the hockey within the region, this involves the running of a Primary school festival that is open to schools from the Waid, Bell Baxter and Madras clusters.

 Want to take part in Junior Hockey?